Public Policy (M.P.P.)

 - Capstone Project: Employ the MPP skills you have gained to delve deeply into a specific policy area to produce a comprehensive written report and oral presentation

-Earn your MPP degree in as little as 14 months (or 12 months for UNH Accelerated Master's students).
+Earn your MPP degree in as little as 16 months.
 You can also choose to earn your MPP degree over a longer period by attending part time.
+Note that the GRE is not required to apply for this degree program.

 Program Delivery & Location: Academic courses are offered in person on the UNH Durham campus with a portion of the experiential learning taking place offsite: in Washington, DC, for the Colloquium and at the Internship site location during the MPP Internship experience.